Jannah: Terminology

-Jannah is found frequently in the Qur'an (2:30, 78:12) and often translated as "Heaven" in the sense of an abode in which believers are rewarded in afterlife.
-Another word, سماء samāʾ (usually pl. samāwāt) is also found frequently in the Quran and translated as "heaven" but in the sense of the sky above or the celestial sphere.
+Jannah is found frequently in the Qur'an (2:30, 78:12) and often translated as "heaven" in the sense of an abode in which believers are rewarded in afterlife.
+Another word, سماء samāʾ (usually pl. samāwāt) also found frequently in the Quran and translated as "heaven", has the meaning of sky above or the celestial sphere.
 (It is often used in the phrase as-samawat wal-ard ٱلسَّمَٰوَٰتِ وَٱلۡأَرۡضِ "the heavens and the earth", an example being Qu'ran 38:10.)
 The Qu'ran describes both samāʾ and jannah as being above this world.

-Jannah is also frequently translated as "paradise", but another term with a more direct connection to that term is also found, ALA (Arabic: فردوس), the literal term meaning paradise, which was borrowed from the Persian word Pardis (پردیس), which is also the source of the English word "paradise".
-ALA is used in Qu'ran 18:107 and 23:11 and also designates the highest level of heaven.
+Jannah is also frequently translated as "paradise", but another term with a more direct connection to that term is also found, ALA (Arabic: فردوس), the literal term meaning paradise, ALA is used in Qu'ran 18:107 and 23:11 and also designates the highest level of heaven.
+In Persian the word Pardis (پردیس), is the source of the English word "paradise".

-In contrast to Jannah, the words ALA, ALA, ALA, ALA, and other terms are used to refer to the concept of hell.
-There are many Arabic words for both Heaven and Hell that also appear in the Qu'ran and in the Hadith.
+In contrast to jannah, the words ALA, ALA, ALA, ALA, and other terms are used to refer to the concept of hell.
+There are many Arabic words for both heaven and hell that also appear in the Qu'ran and in the hadith.
 Most of them have become part of Islamic beliefs.

 Jannah is also used as the name of the Garden of Eden in which Adam and Hawa (Eve) dwelt.

 Salvation/inhabitants

 Diagram of "Plain of Assembly" (Ard al-Hashr) on the Day of Judgment, from an autograph manuscript of Futuhat al-Makkiyya by Sufi mystic and Muslim philosopher Ibn Arabi, ca. 1238.
 Shown are the 'Arsh (Throne of God), pulpits for the righteous (al-Aminun), seven rows of angels, Gabriel (al-Ruh), A'raf (the Barrier), the Pond of Abundance, al-Maqam al-Mahmud (the Praiseworthy Station; where Muhammad will stand to intercede for the faithful), Mizan (the Scale), As-Sirāt (the Bridge), Jahannam (Hell), and Marj al-Jannat (Meadow of Paradise).

-Scholars do not all agree on who will end up in Jannah, and the criteria for whether or not they will.
-Issues include whether all Muslims, even those who've committed major sins, will end up in Jannah; whether any non-Muslims will go there or all go to Jahannam.
+Scholars do not all agree on who will end up in jannah, and the criteria for whether or not they will.
+Issues include whether all Muslims, even those who've committed major sins, will end up in jannah; and whether any non-Muslims will go there.